Ictalurid herpesvirus 2: Diagnosis

-Detection of IcHV-2 uses quantitative PCR (qPCR) for any potential carriers or for checking for isolates.
-While IcHV-2 was detected in all organs, the virus was seen the highest in the kidney and spleen; meanwhile, liver and gill concentrations were much lower.
+Detection of IcHV2 uses quantitative PCR (qPCR) for any potential carriers or for checking for isolates.
+While IcHV2 was detected in all organs, the virus was seen the highest in the kidney and spleen; meanwhile, liver and gill concentrations were much lower.

-Other uses of qPCR can help detect IcHV-2 in latently infected carrier fish.
-This helps reduce the risk of potentially relocating the virus and introducing it into new aquaculture and whether or not high morbidity rates are from IcHV-2 or another pathogen.
+Other uses of qPCR can help detect IcHV2 in latently infected carrier fish.
+This helps reduce the risk of potentially relocating the virus and introducing it into new aquaculture and whether or not high morbidity rates are from IcHV2 or another pathogen.

 Pathology

-Clinical signs of IcHV-2 include disoriented swimming or instances where they dwell at the surface of the pond bank.
+Clinical signs of IcHV2 include disoriented swimming or instances where they dwell at the surface of the pond bank.
 Other signs include scattered hemorrhages and kidney tissue death.

-IcHV2 propagation control is a highly researched topic due to it showing much more intensive mortality rates in channel catfish than IcHV-1.
-The high mortality rate is due to the fact that IcHV-2 propagation and viral transmission has an optimal temperature of 24°C, which is relatively lower than IcHV-1.
+IcHV2 propagation control is a highly researched topic due to it showing much more intensive mortality rates in channel catfish than IcHV1.
+The high mortality rate is due to the fact that IcHV2 propagation and viral transmission has an optimal temperature of 24°C, which is relatively lower than IcHV1.
 Furthermore, overcrowded pens contribute to the transmission of the virus.